How to Compare Job Offers with a Simple 10-Minute Scorecard

 In This Guide

-You worked hard to get here — now you have two (or more) job offers on the table.
+You worked hard to get here β now you have two (or more) job offers on the table.
 Congratulations.
-But now comes the hard part: which one do you actually take?
+But now comes the harder question: which one is actually better for your next 2β3 years?

 1. Start With Total Compensation, Not Just Base Salary